+Manipulation: After learning about the paid task, participants will read a statement about gender differences in performance supposedly found in a previous study, which will vary across conditions.
+Participants will be randomly assigned to learn that either men outperformed women or women outperformed men on the matching task (Fryer, Levitt, & List, 2008).
+We use deception in this study to manipulate condition rather than varying the task itself to avoid conflating the effects of different tasks with our hypothesized effects.
+The use of deception was one of the factors, in combination with the interdisciplinary nature of the proposal, that drove our decision to submit our DDIG proposal to the DRMS program instead of the Economics program.

+Unlike Study 1, all participants will be entered into a competition, following the same rate of pay as Study 1 (i.e., 4 cents per problem if the participant outperforms a randomly assigned partner).
+We do not manipulate payment scheme here to reserve power for the main interaction effect of interest between gender and condition on time spent preparing.

+Post-manipulation measures: After completing the paid task, participants will complete the measures of risk attitude and confidence from Study 1, along with a manipulation check, where participants are asked to identify whether, on average, our previous study showed that a) men performed better on the task, b) women performed better on the task, or c) there were no gender differences in performance on the task.
+The presentation of these options will be counterbalanced across participants.
+Participants will be incentivized to answer the confidence and manipulation check measures at the same rate (i.e., $.25).

+Demand effects

 One may argue that the manipulation employed in Study 2 elicits demand effects, where participants may choose to prepare more when they are told their gender performs poorly on the task because they may be able to recognize our hypothesis and want to behave in ways that align with the hypothesis.
 We argue that demand effects are not problematic for interpreting the results for two reasons.
 First, it is unlikely participants will be sufficiently motivated by the unpaid preparation to succumb to demand effects, even if they know our hypothesis.
 Only 12% of U.S. MTurkers indicate that “MTurk money is irrelevant” and another 12% indicate that “MTurk is my primary source of income” (Mason & Suri, 2012), suggesting that many MTurkers try to maximize the amount of money they make in a given amount of time while on the platform, and are unlikely to be motivated by unpaid work.
 Even if participants are motivated to align their behavior with our hypothesis, there are many tasks in the real world where task stereotypes about gender differences in performance are either implicitly or explicitly stated (Grosse & Riener, 2010), with the assumption that one gender must exert more effort to “compensate” for a lack of ability.
 Thus, participants’ behavior in the study, even if driven by demand, will likely mirror effects we see in the real world, and as a result, will have real-world implications, especially if women are preparing more than necessary based on inaccurate stereotypes.

-After completing the task, participants will complete the measures of risk aversion and confidence from Study 1, along with a manipulation check, where participants are asked to identify whether, on average, our previous study showed that a) men performed better on the task, b) women performed better on the task, or c) there were no gender differences in performance on the task.
-The presentation of these options will be counterbalanced across participants.
-Participants will be incentivized to answer all post-manipulation measures at the same rate (i.e., $.25).

 Analyses and expected results